shugo/textbringer/README.md

     $ textbringer

-You can quit the editor by C-x C-c.
+You can quit the editor by `Ctrl-x Ctrl-c`.

+Many commands and key bindings are similar to [Emacs](https://www.gnu.org/software/emacs/).

+Type `F1 b` or `Alt+x describe_bindings RET` to see key bindings.

 ## Configuration